-Right Source If using Class A or Class B biosolids, follow the requirements of the FDEP 9 1.1.2. permit.
+If using Class A or Class B biosolids, follow the requirements of the FDEP permit.

 Guidance: Biosolids are sometimes used to beneficially recycle nutrients that may otherwise go to waste.
 Biosolids mineralize nutrients slowly over time and may provide value for soil health in mineral soils due to the organic matter content.
 If using biosolids, the nutrient and pH analysis must be obtained from the wastewater treatment plant or permitted hauler before application.
 Application of class AA biosolids, which are regulated as fertilizer and are labeled with a guaranteed analysis, are addressed in BMP 1.1.1.
-Producers must consider the N to P ratio when applying biosolids at appropriate agronomic rates to avoid over-application of P.
+Producers must consider the N to P ratio when applying biosolids at recommended agronomic rates to avoid over-application of P.

-Any land on which Class A or Class B biosolids are applied must meet FDEP requirements contained in chapter 62-640, F.A.C.
-Biosolids must be applied at the proper agronomic rate, as required in the FDEP permit, with consideration of both plant-available N and P. The appropriate application rate must be based on actual production, which includes plant species and utilization.
+Any land on which Class A or Class B biosolids are applied must meet FDEP requirements contained in Rule Chapter 62-640, F.A.C.
+Biosolids must be applied at the proper agronomic rate, as required in the FDEP permit, with consideration of both plant-available N and P. The appropriate application rate must be based on actual production, and the specific plant species and utilization.